johnmholmes/YouTube-Can-Arduino-Nano/README.md

  25 Novemeber

-can_buttons - this allows for to inputs on pins 6 & 7 to send data on the bus.
+can_buttons_v1 - this allows for to inputs on pins 6 & 7 to send data on the bus.

 can_led2 - This will toggle the leds on pins 6 & 7 when the data is recived.